vishnupriya-shisode/task-manager-python/README.md

 # Task Manager in Python

-A simple command-line task manager built with Python.
+A simple command-line task manager built with Python using Vim

 ## Features